floatdrop/grid/README.md

 ### connection(id)

-Emitted, when client connects to grid with websockets and recievs id.
+Emitted, when client connects to grid with websockets and recieves id.

 ### disconnect(id)